 If an ingredient in your product does not meet our definition of a naturally occurring chemical, you must register your business with us before you can import or manufacture it.

 You must also check to see if the chemical is on our Inventory.
 If your chemical is not listed on our Inventory, or it is listed but your proposed use is not covered by the terms of the listing, then you will need to categorise your introduction.

-If 1 of the ingredients in your product meets our definition of naturally occurring, you still need to check all the others and register with us if any of the ingredients do not meet this definition.
+If one of the ingredients in your product meets our definition of naturally occurring, you still need to check all the others and register with us if any of the ingredients do not meet this definition.

 Judy wants to import a ‘natural’ room deodoriser that includes lavender essential oil and frankincense resin to sell in her retail store.
 Both of these ingredients were manufactured using either steam distillation or solvent extraction and therefore do not meet the legal definition of 'naturally occurring'.